-The basic idea that the basic technology of the Internet should be available to everyone has been preserved until today.
+The basic idea that the basic technology of the Internet should be available to everyone has remained intact to this day.

-WordPress is "open source" - that brought the breakthrough
+WordPress is "Open Source" - This brought the breakthrough

-Of course, Mullenweg was not alone with its software even then.
-There was already a larger competitor who developed a blogging software under license with a professional team.
-Blog software has also been developed in the open source area.
+Of course, even then Mullenweg was not alone with his software.
+There was already a larger competitor, which developed a blog software under license with a professional team.
+Blog software was also being developed in the open source sector.

-When, however... the commercial software suddenly increased its pricesthe rush was WordPress so great that even the website collapsed.
-All under the premise that WordPress free software remains.
+However, when all at once the commercial software increased its prices, the rush to WordPress was so great that even the site collapsed.
+All under the premise that WordPress remains free software.

-Instead of banging his head against the wall with the open source competition, Mullenweg was able to convince his "colleagues" to WordPress participate.
-This brought the breakthrough.
+Instead of butting heads with the open source competition, Mullenweg was able to convince his "colleagues" to collaborate on WordPress.
+That brought the breakthrough.

 Even the greatest ideals need money to survive.
-Since the US media company wanted to use CNET at that time WordPress and therefore had a great interest in its further development, and employed Matt Mullenwegso he can WordPress work full-time.
+Since the US media company CNET wanted to use WordPress at the time and thus had a great interest in its further development, it hired Matt Mullenweg without further ado so that he could work on WordPress full-time.

 WordPress is also with-profit, which was the fuel for the ecosystem

-Big obstacles at that time were the installation of WordPress on a server and spam on comments.
-At some point, you had to realize that with a small team of volunteer supporters (these are called "contributors" in the WP community), you could reach your limits.
-So it was a good idea to solve the problem with your own company and Automattic was born.
+Big obstacles at that time were installing WordPress on a server and spam in comments.
+At some point you had to realize that with a small team of volunteer supporters (these are called "Contributors" in the WP community) you reach your limits.
+So it was a good idea to solve the problem with your own company and to create Automattic was born.

-In which areas you can participate in the WordPress project and become a WP-Contributor (without any programming knowledge!), we explain in this article.
+In this article we explain in which areas you can contribute to the WordPress project and become a WP Contributor (and that without any programming knowledge!).

 The difference between WordPress.com and WordPress.org

-Mullenweg created the WordPress.com platform as a product of his company Automattic, founded in August 2005.
-As a commercial, hosted platform, this is not to be confused with the open source project WordPress.org.
-True to the motto "Internet for everyone", WordPress.com is easier to use for beginners because you don't have to worry about hosting anymore and many things are predefined.
+As a product of his company Automattic, founded in August 2005, Mullenweg created the platform WordPress.com.
+As a commercial, hosted platform, this should not be confused with the open source project WordPress.org.
+True to the motto "Internet for everyone", WordPress.com is easy to use because you no longer have to worry about hosting and much is predefined.

-However, this also means that your flexibility is severely limited, since you are not able to WordPress.com the core software - unlike WordPress.org - you can't change.
+However, this also means that your flexibility is severely limited, as WordPress.com does not allow you to modify the core software - unlike WordPress.org .
 WordPress.com is therefore not open source.
-Nevertheless, the Automattic team brings the development of the open source software WordPress.org and Matt Mullenweg is still heavily involved in project management.
+Nevertheless, the Automattic team is significantly advancing the development of the open source software WordPress.org and Matt Mullenweg is still heavily involved in project management.

 WordPress.org remains free and became a community

-Although Mullenweg with WordPress .com had created a commercial WP product, there remained WordPress.org continues to be freely available and has been significantly developed further within the WordPress Foundation.
-The community also began to network locally with the first WordCamp 2006 in San Francisco.
-In the meantime, there are alone 56 local meetings in Germany, where users network with each other.
+Although Mullenweg had created a commercial WP product with WordPress.com , WordPress.org remained freely available and was significantly further developed within the framework of the WordPress Foundation.
+The community also started to network locally: with the first WordCamp 2006 in San Francisco.
+In the meantime, there are 56 local meetings in Germany alone, where users network with each other.